Published or Revised October 09, 2014

 “I’m looking forward to having the opportunity to lead a program, to be able to work with these student-athletes and watch them grow,” Madrid said.
 “I think the best thing about being a coach is the leadership role and relationships formed along the way.
 I enjoy the challenge of helping student-athletes be successful.
 It’s an evolving process.”

 At TWU, Madrid helped the Pioneers win their first Lone Star Conference tournament championship in any sport when they beat Central Oklahoma in 2011 to advance to the NCAA South Central Region tournament.

 He began his coaching career at New Mexico’s Portales High School, helping the team win the 2001 Class 3A championship.
 After a year at Lubbock Estacado as freshman coach he coached for two years at Lubbock High.

 Madrid spent five years at Lubbock Christian University under women’s head coach Steve Gomez, one as a graduate assistant and four as an assistant coach.
 While he was at Lubbock Christian, the team was the 2005-2006 NAIA National Runner-Up and won the 2006-2007 Sooner Athletic Conference championship.

 Madrid has a bachelor’s degree in special education and a master’s in sports administration from Eastern New Mexico University.
 He earned his master’s in education administration from Lubbock Christian University in 2007.

-Mobile, Ala., native Shakira Nettles is in her second year as Paris Junior College’s assistant women’s basketball coach.
+Mobile, Ala., native Shakira Nettles is in her third year as Paris Junior College’s assistant women’s basketball coach.